chef/automate/components/docs-chef-io/content/automate/ha_troubleshooting.md

 Use the `--airgap-bundle` option and the `restore` command.
 Locate the name of the airgap bundle from the path `/var/tmp`.
 For example, the airgap bundle file name, *frontend-4.x.y.aib*.

-##### Command Example
+For Example:

 ```bash
 chef-automate backup restore s3://bucket\_name/path/to/backups/BACKUP\_ID --patch-config </path/to/patch.toml> --skip-preflight --s3-access-key "Access\_Key" --s3-secret-key "Secret\_Key" --airgap-bundle /var/tmp/<airgap-bundle>
 ```

 ### Issue: Existing Architecture does not Match with the Requested

-The existing architecture does not match the requested one issue occurs when you have made AWS provisioning, and again you are trying to run the `automate-cluster-ctl provision` command.
+The existing architecture does not match the requested one issue when you have made AWS provisioning, and you are trying to run the `automate-cluster-ctl provision` command again.

 #### Solution